 Once we have secured an internship placement for your child we require a non-refundable $650 placement acceptance fee, which is due 14 days from the date that your child accepts the placement.

 The final program balance is due 14 days prior to your child’s arrival date in Cape Town.
 Program fees must be paid before your child travels to Cape Town, South Africa.
-Participants who fail to meet this requirement will receive none of the benefits of the Program.
-This includes, without limitation; placement in a confirmed internship site, airport transfers, accommodation, and program support.
+This includes placement in a confirmed internship site, airport transfers, activities, and program support.

 - An internship placement that aligns with your child’s interests and requirements